TaibiaoGuo/autoTx/README.md

 > `docker build -t autotx:latest -f DockerfileCN .`

 # RUN
 You need to input your ethereum private key and your HTTP RPC URL by `-e` option when running this docker image.
-For each run, 4 transctions would be create.
+For each running, 4 transctions would be created.

 ```bash
 docker run --name="my-autotx" -d -e PK="YOUR_PRIVATE_KEY" -e HRPC="YOUR_HTTP_RPC_URL" autotx:latest